 ALTERNATIVE: Use ‘Fresh Start’ to Reset your Windows 10 PC

-Fresh Start actually removes all programs and clean installs Windows 10 from scratch.
-But, after Windows 10 2004 update, Microsoft has removed Fresh Start from Recovery options and merged it with Reset your PC.
+Fresh Start actually removes all programs and clean-installs Windows 10 from scratch.
+But, after Windows 10 2004 update, Microsoft removed Fresh Start from Recovery options and merged it with Reset your PC.
 However, you can still access it using a command.

 systemreset -cleanpc command from RUN, Command Prompt, or PowerShell and it will launch Fresh Start in Windows 10.